IntellectMachines/OpenClaw-Guard/README.md

-# Molt Guard
+# Open Claw Guard

 > Security Middleware for AI Agents - Zero Trust Architecture with JIT Token Vending

-Molt Guard is a TypeScript library that acts as a security layer between AI agents and their tools.
+Open Claw Guard is a TypeScript library that acts as a security layer between AI agents and their tools.
 It implements a Zero Trust architecture where the agent never directly holds sensitive credentials - instead, it requests permission and receives ephemeral tokens just-in-time.

 ## Architecture

 ```
 ┌─────────────────┐      ┌─────────────────┐      ┌─────────────────┐
 │                 │      │                 │      │                 │
-│    AI Agent     │─────▶│   Molt Guard    │─────▶│  External APIs  │
+│    AI Agent     │─────▶│   Open Claw Guard    │─────▶│  External APIs  │
 │   (OpenClaw)    │      │   (Interceptor) │      │ (Stripe, AWS)   │
 │                 │◀─────│                 │◀─────│                 │
 └─────────────────┘      └─────────────────┘      └─────────────────┘